+Filed by the Registrant $extsf{ imes}$

+Filed by a party other than the Registrant $\Box$

+Check the appropriate box:

+- Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material Under Rule 14a-12

+CONSOLIDATED-TOMOKA LAND CO.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+☑ No fee required

-Filed by the Registrant $\ oxtimes$ Filed by a party other than the Registrant $\Box$ Check the app propriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule 14a-12 COI NSOLIDATED-TOMOKA LAND CO.
-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Fi iling Fee (Check the ap propriate box): $\boxtimes$ No fee e required - v per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of f securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, Schedule or Ro egistration Statement No.: (3) Filing party: (4) Date Filed:
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+- (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+□ Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+- (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.:

+(3) Filing party:

+(4) Date Filed: